 The assembly of the turret part was almost completed.
-It is real that the machine gun mold and bolt of the increase armor.
+It is real that the machine gun mold and the bolt of the increased armor.
 The lever on the inside of the hatch is reproduced.

 Back of the body parts were also completed.
 The important point is to joint perfectly.

 Build the inside of the turret into the body.

 The caterpillar assembly, each part is connected one by one.
 I put the double-faced tape on the worksheet and joined them.

 The texture of the increased armor is good.

 After all, it seems to have made the parts upside down by assembling the caterpillar.
 Well…..
 It is now impossible to recover.
 I checked it several times, but anyway, it’s my mistake…..

 I used the photo-etched parts on the side of the engine hatch.

 This time, I give up the figures, but only assembling AFV because of caterpillar mistake.